zencart/documentation/content/dev/admin/templating.md

 It is a good practice to put your own page-specific customizations into a non-core file (eg: `pagename_mystore.js`) so that there are fewer file conflicts when upgrading.

-Plugins not using the zc_plugins structure should put their page-specific custom javascript into a file using a naming convention akin to: `pagename_pluginname.js`
+Plugins not using the zc_plugins structure should put their page-specific custom JavaScript into a file using a naming convention akin to: `pagename_pluginname.js`